mertabo/cmsc-124-project/README.md

 # LOLCODE Interpreter

 **How to run:**
-1. Make sure that you have the necessary dependencies (Python 3 and Tkinter).
+1. Make sure that you have Python and Tkinter installed in your system.
 2. Go to the source code folder.
 3. Open the application/program any possible way you want.
 4. Once the program is running, the user may: